andytudhope/living-blue-book/source/knowledge_repo/index.md

 "This identity out of the One into the One and with the One is the source and fountainhead and breaking forth of glowing Love." — Meister Eckhart

-"The real basis of their poetry is a loftily inculcated ethical system, which recognises in purity of heart, charity, self-renunciation, and bridling of the passions, the necessary conditions of eternal happiness." — Reynold Nicholson

 "Each person is a carbon copy of the _lawḥ maḥfuẓ_ (guarded tablet).
 Each of us carries the same copy of consciousness.
 The copy of Qur'an is in the heart, but we must make an effort to read it.
 That reading means living it, and that living it is actually unifying the inward and outward." — Shaykh Fadhlalla Haeri

 "This is that mystic religion which, though it has nothing in it but that same spirit, that same truth, and that same life, which always was and always must be the religion of all God’s holy angels and saints in heaven, is by the wisdom of this world accounted to be madness." — [William Law](http://www.passtheword.org/William-Law/)

+"The real basis of their poetry is a loftily inculcated ethical system, which recognises in purity of heart, charity, self-renunciation, and bridling of the passions, the necessary conditions of eternal happiness." — Reynold Nicholson

+"In fact, I think I would like it best if my writing could empty me further of them, so that I might become a better vessel for new blue things." — Maggie Nelson

-The words of the poets are not abstract but specific, not idea but thing \[...\] The poet, like an applied scientist, sticks to data and tries, with the poverty and spice of language, to recreate that experience of observation" — Willis Barnstone
+"The words of the poets are not abstract but specific, not idea but thing \[...\] The poet, like an applied scientist, sticks to data and tries, with the poverty and spice of language, to recreate that experience of observation" — Willis Barnstone

 "I am no prophet — and here’s no great matter;
 I have seen the moment of my greatness flicker,